Excretory System of Earthworm | Zoology QnA MCQs For Students

 The filtrate consists of blood plasma minus the colloids together with coelomic plasma.

 While passing from the fine vessels in the nephridia, large amounts of useful substances like glucose, amino acids, phosphates, chlorides etc, are reabsorbed.
-This process is called selective reabsorption
+This process is called selective reabsorption.

 Finally, protein-free urine containing ammonia, urea and allantoin is put out.

-Earthwormsm are less ureotelic than other terrestrial animals.
+Earthworms are less ureotelic than other terrestrial animals.

 The urine of earthworm is hypotonic, as it contains a far lower concentration of salt than the blood and coelomic fluid.
 It contains 40% urea, 20% ammonia, 40% amino acids and other nitrogenous compounds but no uric acid or urates.